automote/ESP-CoAP/README.md

 ## Example
 Some sample sketches for Arduino included(/examples/).

-- coapserver.ino :simple server endpoint url callback sample.
+ - coapserver.ino: simple server endpoint url callback sample.
-- coapclient.ino :simple client response callback sample.
+ - coapclient.ino: simple client response callback sample.

 ## How to use
 Download this source code branch zip file and extract to the Arduino libraries directory or checkout repository.
 Here is checkout on Ubuntu.